ahmed-adel2022/udacity-project/README.md

 Udacity third project in the Nanodegree

 ### Description
-Describe what your project is about and what it does
+this project is required to pass Git-GitHub section of the Nanodegree

 ### Files used
 Include the files used